stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 ## Altering the Image

-The code I found that loads the public key from a flash memory address into RAM checks to make sure it begins with a magic prefix.
+The code I found that loads the public key from flash memory address 0x3f9000 into RAM checks to make sure it begins with a magic prefix.
 I wondered if I were to alter this image, if I could get the device to request a new public key and see what that communication looks like.
 So I changed the magic value and loaded the firmware onto my own ESP8266.
 The device connected to my MQTT server and did not request a new public key.
 But it did in fact begin sending messages in plain text!
 I made the same change and uploaded this altered firmware to the real Flume bridge half expecting to see all the plain text flowing.
 I got a look at some interesting unencrypted messages coming back from Flume, including one message identifying the server's libhydrogen bindings which are from